miyadaiku/miyadaiku-docs/doc/contents/en/guide/article.rst

 -----------------------------------

-Jinja templates in the articles, following variables can be used.
+In the Jinja2 templates, following variables can be used to refer articles.

 content
    Refer to the :jinja:`{{content.link_to('./objects.rst', fragment='content_obj')}}` of current article.

 page
-   Refer to the :jinja:`{{content.link_to('./objects.rst', fragment='content_obj')}}` of the content calling the article.
+   Refer to the :jinja:`{{content.link_to('./objects.rst', fragment='content_obj')}}` of the article producing current HTML page.

 contents
    Refer to the :jinja:`{{content.link_to('./objects.rst', fragment='contents_collection')}}` of the project.